Nafir: India

-It included 63 instruments, two thirds of which were different drums.
+It included 63 instruments, two-thirds of which were different drums.
 Wind instruments were added: 4 straight long trumpets karnā made of "gold, silver, brass or other metal", 3 smaller straight metal trumpets nafīr, 2 curved brass horns sings (or sringas) in the shape of cow horns and 9 cone oboes surnā (now known as shehnai in North India).

-Early evidence of the wind instrument designation nafīr in India is the historical work Tajul-Ma'asir by the 12th and 13th century historian and poet Hasan Nizami, in which nafīr and surnā are mentioned.
+Early evidence of the wind-instrument designation nafīr in India appears in the historical work Tajul-Ma'asir by the 12th- and 13th-century historian and poet Hasan Nizami, in which nafīr and surnā are mentioned.
 The Persian poet Nezāmi (c.
-1141–1209) mentions the wind instruments nafīr, shehnai and surana.
-The folk epic Katamaraju, about the hero of the same name and a caste of cowherds in the 12th century, was written either by the early 15th century Telugu poet Srinatha or after 1632.
+1141–1209) mentions the wind instruments nafīr, shehnai, and surana.
+The folk epic Katamaraju, about the hero of the same name and a caste of cowherds in the 12th century, was written either by the early 15th-century Telugu poet Srinatha or after 1632.
 It contains the word nafiri for a wind instrument.
-By nafiri or naferi, however, outside the context of Persian representative orchestras is meant cone oboes derived only by name from the Persian trumpet and related to the shehnai imported from central or west Asia.
+By nafiri or naferi, however, outside the context of Persian representative orchestras, is meant conical oboes derived only by name from the Persian trumpet and related to the shehnai imported from central or western Asia.
 The nafiri is a slightly smaller conical oboe found regionally in northern India in folk music.
 Numerous other regional names for double-reed instruments in India include mukhavina, sundri, sundari, mohori, pipahi, and kuzhal.

 Mughal-era representative orchestras have disappeared in India since the early 20th century.
 What remains are simple naubat ensembles with the pair of kettledrums nagara and a conical oboe (shehnai or nafiri) at a few Muslim shrines in Rajasthan, including the tomb of the Sufi saint Muinuddin Chishti in Ajmer, where — following tradition — they appear at the entrances.

 Instead of the short, straight trumpet nafir, longer trumpets are used in some regions of India today on ceremonial occasions (temple services or family celebrations), the tradition of which may date back to pre-Islamic times, including the bhankora in the northern Indian state of Uttarakhand and the tirucinnam in Tamil Nadu in southern India.
 The most widespread is the semi-circular trumpet or kombu (in southern India, in the north shringa and ransingha, also turahi, a conical trumpet curved into an S.